Define Cost Performance Index and its Significance in Project Management

 Effective scope management

 Careful management of the project’s scope is essential to prevent cost overruns.
-Project managers should establish robust change control processes to ensure that any scope changes are properly assessed, approved, and budgeted for.
+Project managers should establish robust change control processes to ensure that any scope changes are correctly assessed, approved, and budgeted for.

 Efficient resource utilization